kormixensnik34/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In coding, strive for clarity and simplicity in your solutions.
 Avoid unnecessary complexity, as it often leads to bugs and maintenance issues.
 Remember that code is written once but read and maintained many times over.
 Therefore, write code that is easy to understand and reason about, which ultimately contributes to a more robust and maintainable software system."

 "Also remember, 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing correct, clear code first, and optimize only when necessary based on data and profiling results.
 This ensures your code remains efficient without sacrificing readability and maintainability."

+# 2024-02-27
+- "Today's programming wisdom is to remember that code is read far more often than it is written.
+Always strive for clarity and maintainability in your work; write self-explanatory code with meaningful variable names, comments, and consistent structure.
+Refactoring is a continuous process; don't hesitate to improve existing code when you see room for enhancement.
+Lastly, embrace modularization and the DRY (Don't Repeat Yourself) principle to create scalable and robust software systems."

+In essence: Write code as if the person who will maintain it is a violent psychopath who knows where you live.